 Burgers and Pizza and Fries… Oh, my…

-If my opinion were all that counted, I would probably say don’t bother with a meal plan and just give your student the option to buy and prepare their own food.
+If my opinion were all that counted, I would probably say don’t bother with a meal plan, although the new Student Union Food Court is finally complete, and just give your students the option to buy and prepare their own food.
 It is a great way to teach them to budget and even cook a little.
 There are many ways around this; whether it be by sending them with a loaded (you choose the amount and for how long – weekly, monthly, semester) debit card or perhaps provide them with specific amounts of Knights cash on their UCF card or if you have chosen to open a Fairwinds account; you can put money on that card as well.
-All of these options will allow your student to eat on campus, and some off campus.
-They can use the debit cards at stores as well.
+All of these options will allow your students to eat on campus, and some off-campus.
+They can use debit cards at stores as well.
 There are shuttles to Publix and Target weekly and many students have cars.
 Even the dorms that don’t have kitchens in their suites have community kitchens and all allow microwaves and refrigerators in their rooms.
 Besides, this does not preclude them from eating in the dining room whenever they choose; although their meal will cost about $1.00 more than those that have a meal plan.

 The decision about which meal plan to choose should entail a conversation between you and your student.
-For meeting new students, especially those just starting, meal plans are a good option; however, if you are willing to pay a little more, based on other parent and student input combined with my own opinion, I would choose a declining balance card.
+For new students, especially those just starting, meal plans are a good option; however, if you are willing to pay a little more, based on other parent and student input combined with my own opinion, I would choose a declining balance card.
 Today’s college communities offer so many eating alternatives for students that better options other than locking into a meal plan are worth considering.
+Take note that meal plans automatically renew in the new semester unless otherwise notified.

 For students without kitchens, students can easily make it work.
 One mom even described in detail how she armed her daughter with a slightly larger refrigerator/freezer (just under 5 cu), microwave, bookcase that served as a pantry, microwavable containers that can double as dishes, a Keurig and paper plates (ok, at least they are recyclable) and her daughter has done just fine.
 Basically, most parents agreed with me and said don’t bother with the meal plan.

 But….should you worry, and I get that; worrying is actually one of my hobbies; there are a few meal plans to choose from.
 Perhaps, if your son/daughter is starting with a summer session, it would be the perfect time to try one out.
 There are 6-week plans available.
-This is actually a great thing because it will give your student a chance to see how much they think they will need in the fall – the various plans allow different amounts of meals and access to different places around campus.
-(The biggest concern had to do with Chick-Fil-A. Apparently, there are only some plans (i.e.: All Access) that gives them a meal at Chick-Fil-A, but I have been warned that it is only a sandwich.)
+This is actually a great thing because it will give your students a chance to see how much they think they will need in the fall – the various plans allow different amounts of meals and access to different places around campus.
+The biggest concern had to do with Chick-Fil-A. Apparently, there are only some plans that give them a meal at Chick-Fil-A, but I have been warned that it is only a sandwich.
+Students can build their own access plan, by choosing their base access, grabbing the dining dollars they need and becoming a Dining VIP.
+They can come and go as they please at ’63 South and Knightro’s.
+Recently, they added a bonus to the All Access package giving students on extra swipe per day at Chick-Fil-A, Qdoba and Cafe Bustelo.

 For more information on the meal plan options check out UCF’s page that best describes them.

 As for students who choose to purchase food and prepare their own meals, the good news is that Publix now delivers.
-Students can use SHIPT which is a membership service that shops for your student and delivers it for free (on orders over $39) right to them (beware they deliver alcohol too) from Costco.
+Lucky’s Market also delivers as well.
+They deliver their food through SHIPT, and Instacart.
+Both are membership services that shops for your student and delivers it for free (on orders over $39) right to them (beware they deliver alcohol too) from Costco.
 The prices may vary slightly from what is in the stores, but the convenience may be worth paying for if getting to the grocery store is too difficult for your student.
 There is also that weekly shuttle to get them to the stores.

 If your daughter is planning to join a sorority, carefully consider that some have meal plans there too.
 You could end up with two.